Frequently asked questions about short-term health insurance in Florida

-- At least seven insurers offer short-term health insurance in Florida.
+Yes.
+As of mid-2020, there were at least seven insurers offering short-term health insurance in Florida.

 There are no state-specific limitations on the allowable duration of short-term health insurance in Florida, so the state defaults to the federal regulations.
 Florida does not consider short-term health plans to be individual health insurance, which is the same as the federal approach.
 (This is why short-term plans are exempt from ACA regulation.)

 Because Florida does not limit short-term plans, the new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.

 Insurers are allowed to cap their short-term plans at shorter durations, however, and prohibit renewal if they choose to do so.